 The 2025 WNBA championship odds suggest last year’s champs, Liberty, are once again the team to beat.
 New York edged Minnesota in a contentious five-game series to win their first franchise title.
 Can they repeat, or will other teams spoil their plans?

 I’ll take a look at the WNBA odds to win the championship, analyze the favorites, and highlight my favorite sleeper.
-Then, I’ll give you my early WNBA championship prediction as the regular season is just two weeks away!
+Then, I’ll give you my early WNBA championship prediction with the All-Star Game coming up soon!

 2025 WNBA Championship Betting Odds